-- A final official transcript with proof of graduation. - Official transcripts from ALL high schools attended. - Test scores. - No open academic tasks. - Be on a Division I school's institutional request list.
+- A final official transcript with proof of graduation. - Official transcripts from all high schools attended. - Test scores.

+- No open academic tasks in your Eligibility Center Certification Account (see page 11). - Be on a Division I school's institutional request list.